How computing came into the picture?

 Private Cloud –

-As the name suggests, Private cloud is dedicated to a particular institution, organization or enterprise and is used for their internal purpose only.
+As the name suggests, a Private cloud is dedicated to a particular institution, organization or enterprise and is used for their internal purpose only.
 Being hosted either internally or externally, services provided by private cloud offer better security, especially for companies that need excellent data management services and uptime requirements.
 It is also the best choice for organizations that need to manage their host applications and other applications used by their customers.
 Security, network bandwidth are not critical issues for private cloud.

 In this type, an organization rents cloud services from cloud providers on-demand basis.
 The provider handles all responsibilities associated with managing and maintaining cloud services because they own the hardware.
-For organization using the public cloud, this means saving time and resources to manage their cloud.
-The Infrastructure will be in the premises of the service provider, but it will be operated by whoever is making use of it, be it government organization, business centers or academic institutions.
+For organizations using the public cloud, this means saving time and resources to manage their cloud.
+The Infrastructure will be on the premises of the service provider, but it will be operated by whoever is making use of it, be it government organization, business centers or academic institutions.
 The user, however, does not have any control over the location of the infrastructure.
 However, you need not go for this option if security is of utmost importance.

 Hybrid Cloud –

-As the name suggests, hybrid combines the best of private and public that balances both environments but remains connected, based on the unique needs of your organization.
+As the name suggests, a hybrid combines the best of private and the public that balances both environments but remains connected, based on the unique needs of your organization.
 Here, some data is on-premises (or in your own data center) and some data is in the cloud.
 It can definitely leverage the cost benefits to a great extent and even manage the vulnerabilities found in critical data applications as they provide clear visibility into current costs and uptime.